tidyverse/tidyverse.org/content/blog/tidymodels-sparsity/index.md

 Note that only some models/engines work well with sparse data.
 These are all listed here <https://www.tidymodels.org/find/sparse/>.
 If the model doesn't support sparse data, it will be coerced into the default non-sparse representation and used as usual.

-It should work like any other data set for most parts.
-With a few exceptions.
-There are two main limitations to this approach.
-The first is that we are limited to regression tasks, since the outcome has to be numeric to be part of the matrix.
+With a few exceptions, it should work like any other data set.
+However, this approach has two main limitations.
+The first is that we are limited to regression tasks since the outcome has to be numeric to be part of the sparse matrix.

 The second limitation is that it only works with non-formula methods for parsnip and workflows.
 This means that you can use a recipe with `add_recipe()` or select variables directly with `add_variables()` when using a workflow.
 And you need to use `fit_xy()` instead of `fit()` when using a parsnip object by itself.